saharghannay/academic-kickstart/content/courses/Cours1/example1.md

 # Objective

-The objective of this lab session is to build and compare different word embeddings aproaches using the `gensim` and` fasttext` libraries.
+The objective of this lab session is to build and compare different word embedding approaches using the `gensim` and `fasttext` libraries.
 These embeddings will be trained on two different corpora: a small medical corpus (QUAERO_FrenchMed) and a large non-medical corpus (QUAERO_FrenchPress).
-They will be evaluated on the NER: Named Entity recognition task during the second pratical session TP2 (afternoon).
+They will be evaluated on the NER: Named Entity recognition task during the second practical session.

 You are invited to use the **word2vec** (Cbow, skipgram) and **fasttext** (Cbow) approaches.